-Astilbes brighten shady gardens with brilliant midsummer color.
-They hold their plume-like flowers high above attractive, deep green foliage.
+Astilbes brighten shady gardens with their brilliant midsummer color.
+The plume-like flowers are held high above attractive, deep green foliage.
 Flower colors vary from white, pink and deep red, through soft lavender and violet, and all are attractive to butterflies and beneficial insects.
+Learn how to get the most from these carefree shade-loving perennials.

 When you compare two astilbe plants side by side, it’s easy to see differences in quality.
 Longfield Gardens supplies grade #1 plants (shown at far left) with strong, healthy root systems.
 The bigger the plant, the faster it will settle into your garden and the sooner it will flower.